Contract Cheating

 Our role as parents

 I will confess that I was, and, indeed, still am, a somewhat naive parent.
 I assume good things will happen.
 I also believe that my children will do the right thing.
 For the most part, and I can say this after long years of experience, things worked out as I expected.
-But that was then, many years ago long before technology began to play such a significant role in our lives.
-If I were raising children in the 21st-century, I would want to know everything I possibly could about how people use technology to facilitate cheating.
+But that was then, many years ago, long before technology began to play such a significant role in our lives.
+If I were raising children in the 21st century, I would want to know everything I possibly could about how people use technology to facilitate cheating.
 Consequently, I recommend that you read Turnit In's free eBook, Everything You Need to Know About Contract Cheating

 The forms of contract cheating

-Essentially, contract cheating involves somebody else doing the academic work which you should have done.
+Essentially, contract cheating involves somebody else doing the academic work that you should have done.
 Typical forms of contract cheating include essay writing and test-taking.
 Several providers offer their services online for precisely those specific tasks.
 Moreover, students in both high school and college know about these providers.
-Therefore, both teachers and parents must address the contract cheating issue directly.
+Therefore, both teachers and parents must address the issue of contract cheating directly.
 Don't equivocate.
 Explain how contract cheating works.
 Advise young people that just because their classmates and friends are "doing it," they must not follow suit.
 Peer pressure is a potent influence on a young person's life.
 Show them how to deal with peer pressure.

 How to counter students using contract cheating